Time Capsule: The Best of Matthew Sweet 90/00

-Time Capsule: The Best of Matthew Sweet 90/00 is a compilation album by alternative rock musician Matthew Sweet.
-It was released on Volcano Entertainment in 2000.
+Time Capsule: The Best of Matthew Sweet 90/00 is a compilation album by American alternative rock musician Matthew Sweet.
+It was released on September 26, 2000 via Volcano Entertainment.
 It contains two new songs: "Ready" and "So Far".

+The model on the album's front and back covers is actress Tuesday Weld, reprising her appearance on the cover of Sweet's 1991 breakthrough album Girfriend.